garyfleming/hexagonal-talk/hexagonal-ds.md

 ^ Cockburn realised that the common problems here are caused by "the entanglement between business logic and the interaction with external entities"
 Those external entities take lots of forms: DBs, the web, SMTP, other systems, libraries and frameworks that are outwith our control (and many that are within).
+Anything with I/O, most frameworks, some domain logic.
-Tying the essence of our system, the Domain logic, to anything else other than more domain logic is the root cause for many of the issues we say earlier.
+Tying the essence of our system, the Domain logic, to anything else other than more domain logic is the root cause for many of the issues we saw earlier.

 ---